metio/terraform-provider-k8s/docs/data-sources/operator_open_cluster_management_io_cluster_manager_v1_manifest.md

 page_title: "k8s_operator_open_cluster_management_io_cluster_manager_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "operator.open-cluster-management.io"
 description: |-
-  ClusterManager configures the controllers on the hub that govern registration and work distribution for attached Klusterlets.In Default mode, ClusterManager will only be deployed in open-cluster-management-hub namespace.In Hosted mode, ClusterManager will be deployed in the namespace with the same name as cluster manager.
+  ClusterManager configures the controllers on the hub that govern registration and work distribution for attached Klusterlets.
+In Default mode, ClusterManager will only be deployed in open-cluster-management-hub namespace.
+In Hosted mode, ClusterManager will be deployed in the namespace with the same name as cluster manager.
 ---

 # k8s_operator_open_cluster_management_io_cluster_manager_v1_manifest (Data Source)

-ClusterManager configures the controllers on the hub that govern registration and work distribution for attached Klusterlets.In Default mode, ClusterManager will only be deployed in open-cluster-management-hub namespace.In Hosted mode, ClusterManager will be deployed in the namespace with the same name as cluster manager.
+ClusterManager configures the controllers on the hub that govern registration and work distribution for attached Klusterlets.
+In Default mode, ClusterManager will only be deployed in open-cluster-management-hub namespace.
+In Hosted mode, ClusterManager will be deployed in the namespace with the same name as cluster manager.

 ## Example Usage